Updated September 2020

 You know, the types of questions that keep you up at night.

-We analyzed data from Pathmatics Explorer to reveal the three of the most popular websites for digital advertising right now.
+We analyzed data from Pathmatics marketing intelligence tool to reveal the three of the most popular websites to advertise on in 2020.

 Here’s what we found.

 Video is king.
 Especially in the realm of digital advertising.

 As of writing, over the past 12 months, brands across all industries spent more than $6 billion collectively to advertise on YouTube.
 (That’s up almost 50% from just three years prior!)
 This spend earned over 500 billion impressions.

 Apple is currently the video streaming site’s leading advertiser by far, with Disney and Hulu coming in second and third, respectively.

 In nearly every industry, YouTube was the most popular site to advertise on.
 This includes four of the top five current highest ad spending industries — Financial Services, Media, Consumer Packaged Goods (CPG), and Pharma & Healthcare.
 (The lone exception being Retail, which we’ll touch on in a moment.)

 Though really, none of this should come as a shock considering YouTube is the second most visited website in the world (right behind Google) and studies have shown 90% of shoppers discover a brand or product through the platform.

 The second most popular website to advertise on right now is Yahoo.